Seven out of ten students take out loans to pay for school. So if you have student debt, you are not alone.

 Becoming a law professional requires many investments when it comes to time and money.
 Therefore, it is often necessary to take out student loans to complete Law School.

-For this reason, many institutions offer grants to assist professionals in the student loan repayment.
+For this reason, many institutions offer grants to assist professionals in student loan repayment.
 Let’s go over the main ones:

 6. Department of Justice Attorney Student Loan Program (ASLRP)